 What does it mean to abide in Christ?
 I sometimes imagine a cozy cottage in the mountains.
 I’m sitting by a fireplace in one of those comfortable chairs, feet propped on an ottoman, cup of coffee close at hand.
 I have my bible and journal out and linger in prayer and reflection.
-(Notice, there are no kids running around in my fantasy.
-They are there—just asleep still!)

 There is a problem with this picture, though.
 Abide means to continue, remain, dwell.
 Think about that—dwell.
 To dwell is to live in a place.
 Where do you dwell?
 I may wish it was always autumn and I was in a cabin with a mountain view.
 But that just isn’t my reality.
 Where I live it is flat and usually pretty hot.
 And my house?
 I do have a comfortable chair but often the view includes a messy room.
 Not exactly the cozy picture I had imagined.

 But isn’t that what it is to abide in Christ?
 To dwell in Him where I am right now—imperfect person, imperfect circumstances, imperfect life?
 I live messy.
 But what if I live messy in Him?

 I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is who bears much fruit, for apart from me you can do nothing.
 John 15:5